Saudi Arabia–Thailand relations: Blue Diamond Affair fallout

 It is to be recalled that the negligence of Thai authorities to investigate a number of security cases, where some Saudi citizens were victims, led to the deterioration of relations between the Kingdom and Thailand for more than 20 years.
 The Kingdom clearly asked Thailand to achieve justice in these cases in accordance with international treaties and conventions.
 Since then, the Saudi Embassy in Thailand has spared no efforts in urging Thai officials for an end to all such cases in order to restore diplomatic and business relations between the two countries.

 The fifth charge d'affaires since the 1990 diplomatic downgrade said many Thais and Saudis want to see warmer ties.
 "My mission is to communicate and see to the final resolution of this court case.
 The ball is in the Thai court now and Saudi Arabia is ready to celebrate together," he said as Riyadh awaits the verdict from the Court of Appeal, following last year's ruling by the Court of First Instance.

 The Ruwaili family petitioned the King and appealed to the Appeal Court.
 "We will proceed through to the end [the highest court].
 "I'm amazed and am wondering why Thai authorities can find culprits for [the murders of] British nationals but not for us," he said, adding the Ruwaili case was the only remaining chance for justice.
 "Whether we can restore good ties between us relies solely on this case."
 I believe the Thai government has good intentions to normalise relations.
 But the restoration will have to be done without the rights of our citizens being infringed upon," Mr Alsheaiby said.

 Several businesses are keen to invest in Thailand, but they have been prohibited because of economic sanctions, he said.
 The Saudi low-cost airline, Flynas, is keen to launch a route between Jeddah and Bangkok to tap the market for tourists and Haj-Umrah pilgrims.

 Currently, most flights between Saudi Arabia and Southeast Asia are via the Philippines and Indonesia as they supply workers to the Saudis.
 "Once relations are restored the Saudi private sector would like to hire Thais rather than other nationals," Mr Alsheaiby said.

-Traveling to Thailand from Saudi Arabia requires an official business visit by the government.
-Personal business visits have to be authorized by the Chamber of Commerce and Industry.
-Tourism is not permitted to Thailand and violating the law by traveling to Thailand is taken seriously.
-Violators may be subject to investigation leading to a fine or a jail sentence.
-The number of Thai Muslim pilgrims permitted to perform the hajj pilgrimage has been strictly limited.

-By 2009 there were signs of a thawing of relations.
-UPI columnist Frank G. Anderson argues that "one theory is the Gulf rivalry between Iran and Saudi Arabia, wherein the Saudi kingdom finds Iran's growing influence in Thailand a disadvantage to its relations with Thailand".
+Restoration of diplomatic relations

+Relations between Saudi Arabia and Thailand were severely strained following the 1989 Blue Diamond Affair, after which Saudi Arabia downgraded diplomatic relations and restricted ties with Thailand.
+The dispute affected tourism, trade and labour relations between the two countries for decades.
+Relations began to improve in the 2010s and were formally restored in 2022, when the two countries resumed full diplomatic relations after more than 30 years of strained ties..

+Since the restoration of diplomatic relations, Saudi Arabia and Thailand have sought to strengthen bilateral cooperation, particularly in tourism, trade and investment.
+The renewed relationship has also led to increased travel between the two countries, with Thailand seeking to attract more Saudi tourists and Saudi Arabia promoting closer economic and commercial ties with Thailand.